fjarri-attic/oldi-hero-translation/hero_en.md

 "Get out of the way, you bastards!"

 The rapists staggered at first, but then stopped, looking at each other, and one stepped forward, a big, fat man with a hooked nose and small, sleepy, close-set eyes.
-A scar, looking like a rain warm, protruded from his left eye, lost in the stubble.
+A scar, looking like an earthworm, protruded from his left eye, lost in the stubble.

 Wobbling, the ringleader moved toward Amphitryon.